 Senate Policy 32-40 specifies responsibilities for the Assignment of Advisers for various categories of students, including degree candidates, provisional students, and nondegree regular and conditional students.

-- Degree Candidates – Advising responsibility for every student with degree status rests with the college in which the student is enrolled or with the Division of Undergraduate Studies if the student is enrolled in that division.
+- Degree Candidates – Advising responsibility for every student with degree status rests with the college in which the student is enrolled or with the Division of Undergraduate Studies.

-- Nondegree Conditional Students – Advising responsibility for nondegree conditional students rests with the college to which the student seeks reinstatement and re-enrollment.
+- Nondegree Conditional Students – Advising responsibility for nondegree conditional students rests with the college to which the student seeks reinstatement and/or re-enrollment.

 - Nondegree Regular Students and Nondegree Conditional Students who have never been in degree status at Penn State rests with the respective colleges to which the students seek admission or with the Division of Undergraduate Studies if the students are undecided or exploring curricular options.